 The goals of our executive compensation program are to align compensation with business objectives and performance, to enable us to attract, retain and reward executives who contribute to our long-term success and to increase stockholder value.
 As a professional service business, our future success depends to a substantial degree on our ability to retain and recruit highly qualified personnel.
 It will be necessary for us to add financial professionals as we pursue our growth strategy.
-However, notwithstanding the challenges facing the financial services industry, the market for highly qualified financial professionals is still extremely competitive.
-In addition, although our SMDs have all entered into non-compete and non-solicitation agreements, the loss of such personnel could still jeopardize our relationships with clients and result in the loss of client engagements.
+However, notwithstanding the global economic contraction and challenges facing the financial services industry, the market for highly qualified financial professionals is still extremely competitive.
+In addition, although our SMDs, which includes our Named Executive Officers, have all entered into non-compete and non-solicitation agreements, the loss of such personnel could still jeopardize our relationships with clients and result in the loss of client engagements.
 Accordingly, it is imperative for our compensation programs to be highly competitive and reward outstanding individual achievement.